kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 4. Manually cleaning the data and summarizing some basic features in the EXCEL.

-Thanks for Ross's codes and description and some other online resources, I am now able to deal with the first two steps, namely **PDF->R**，but the coding part in step 3 is more complicated and requires further digestion and experiment.
+Thanks for Ross's codes and description and some other online resources, I am now able to deal with the first two steps, namely **PDF->R** but the coding part in step 3 is more complicated and requires further digestion and experiment.

 ## Moving forward: